dawn-infra-labs/dawn-secure-transport/architecture/overview.md

 The goal of this document is to provide a high‑level understanding of how these modules interact, the principles guiding their design, and the threat model that shapes the system’s behavior.

+Note that this document describes system‑level architecture and therefore references transport‑agnostic concepts rather than the specific amalgamated or extended protocols in the Rux Protocol Suite.

 ---

 ## 2. Design Principles